 Water occupies more than 70% of the earth’s surface.
-Understandably, oceans are home for numerous water animals.
+Understandably, oceans are home for numerous aquatic animals.
 Just five percent of the earth’s oceans have been explored so far, and we already know about 230,000 water animal species.
 Marine life is not just adventurous, it is full of surprises!
 These water animals are a houseful of fun, information, and mystery.
-To get you acquainted with these surprises, MomJunction has compiled a few amazing and fun water animals information and facts for your enthusiastic little diver.
+To get you acquainted with these surprises, MomJunction has compiled a few educative and interesting aquatic animals information and facts for kids.

 One of the few animals with blue blood, Octopuses are considered the most intelligent of all the invertebrates.
 Scientific studies are increasingly confirming that they are sentient creatures.
 (2)

-iv, Dolphins, one of the most beautiful, intelligent, and friendly water animals, are the only mammals that are born tail first.
+It is one of the most beautiful, intelligent, and friendly aquatic animals, are the only mammals that are born tail first.
 They take care of and nurture old or hurt members in a group, and the young ones live with their mothers until they are three years old.
 (5)

 [ Read: Jellyfish Facts For Kids ]

-viii, Great white shark is one of the most well-known species of the water animals and the largest predators in the oceans.
+It is one of the most well-known species of the aquatic animals and the largest predators in the oceans.
 Sharks may attack humans, but they don’t eat them as humans lack fat.
 Great Whites in South Africa are famous for their majestic jumps from water.
 Male sharks mature when they turn ten while females mature when they turn 15.
 Females give birth to two to ten sharks after a year of pregnancy.
 Baby sharks care for themselves from the moment they are born; parent sharks don’t exhibit parental care.
 (9)

 [ Read: Whale Facts For Kids ]

-How do water animals breathe underwater and what if there were no oxygen to breathe?
+How do aquatic animals breathe underwater and what if there were no oxygen to breathe?

 A few large or very small animals living in moist environments breathe through the skin.
 The exchange of gasses takes place through the skin and is called an integumentary exchange.
 Animals living in water have gills, which are extensions of their outer membranes and contain very thin cells designed to allow gas exchange as the water passes through them.